coly-technologies/coly-technologies.github.io/coly-api.md

 ##### Archived Record Restriction

-For archived records, they are not allowed to be matched, or assigned to groups.
+For archived records, they are not allowed to be matched, or assigned to units.
 To achieve this, you would need to restore the record first:

 ```json
 Tenant::ArchiveStatusRestriction